abdullahjvd384/calorie-goal-calculator/README.md

 ## 📚 Documentation

-The API uses the Mifflin-St Jeor Equation for BMR calculation, which is the same formula used by YAZIO:
+The API uses the **Mifflin-St Jeor Equation** for BMR calculation, which is the most current and accurate formula (5% more accurate than Harris-Benedict):

 ### For Men:
 BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) + 5